karthikg49/stepin-mini_project/1_Requirements/README.md

 # Requirements

 ## Introduction
 The Personal Diary Management System Project in C is a consoled based application created using c programming language.
 This system is a simple mini project and compiled in **VS Codes Both on Windows and Linux operating systems** using **GCC compiler**.
 This c programming project focuses on maintaining schedule of meeting and work.
 In this project, we have login into the system.
 Inside the system customers can view the Menu which consists of adding,viewing and existing from system.We need to login and can view it.
-Apart from this the admin has the access to add or view the entries in the diary.
+Apart from this the customer has the access to add or view the entries in the diary.

 ## Features
 - A simple consoled based Personal Diary Management System.